Coturex/Wifi_Mqtt_SmartMeter/README.md

 # BE CARREFULL
 # ON AC/dc CONNECTIONS

+## Domoticz settings
+In domoticz you will have to activate the MQTT protocol and install (mosquitto) MQTT server on your home automation box. (raspberry or PC ...).
+The power measurement (W) must then be associated with a virtual sensor
+   - type of sensor: Electric (instantaneous + counter)
+   - Energy Read: * computed *
+   - let remember the idx of this new device, it will be informed trougth the Access Point Wifi Manager

 ## FYI :
 some Linux distrib (Ubuntu 20.x) failed on connect Uart CH340/1 while flashing ESP8266